From Peak Hype to Disillusionment – a Look at the Leftovers of the Design Thinking Hype

 Positive Impact on Organizations

-One of the positive impacts of Design Thinking on organizations is a stronger focus on customer value and people centricity.
+One of the positive impacts of Design Thinking on organizations is a stronger focus on customer value and human centeredness.
 This is an obvious goal but is often lost sight of by larger organizations.
 Be valuable to people and provide a service that will make their lives easier.
 To get there, it’s important to take the time to deeply consider the problems at hand before jumping to solutions.

 The Actual Expertise Is in the Hands of Your Experts – However, Designers Can Be Great Facilitators and Storytellers for Change